All work is due by midnight on January 12th via Canvas

 You should review the DesignBlitz concepts, specifically, to help you with that particular assignment.
 Your task is to get a basic understanding of these concepts and spend this assignment searching for examples of them as you complete your DesignBlitz.
 Refer to this assignment post for details about what you must do to complete the DesignBlitz.

 NOTE: We’re not expecting you to read every article or watch/listen to every video or audio on this page.
 This is a resource list and you should refer to it, as needed, this assignment while you complete the design unit.
 We DO recommend that you spend some time reviewing at least some of the resources here because we think you will find them useful.

 What is Design?

 What exactly is design?
 It factors into almost every object or thing we see on a regular basis.
-It involves the planning of an object’s presentation so that it achieves its purpose, be it a advertisement for chewing gum or a door knob.
+It involves the planning of an object’s presentation so that it achieves its purpose, be it an advertisement for chewing gum or a doorknob.
 Is good design as noticeable as bad design?